senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Create artifact directory

-All artifacts to be compressed into a single file will be placed in a new directory.
+A new directory is created to place all artifacts that will be compressed into a single file.
 On the non-airgapped system:

 1. :pencil2: Choose a name that will be used for the new `.zip` file